Council of Canadian Academies: Assessments

 The CCA's assessments are performed by independent panels of qualified experts from Canada and abroad who serve pro bono.
 This model has been employed in other countries, most notably in the United States by the National Research Council of the US National Academies.
-All Council assessments are published and made available to the public free of charge in English and French.
-Assessments are published as panel consensus reports in conjunction with separate "Report in Focus" summaries.
+Assessments are published as panel consensus reports.
 The first Director of Assessments was Marc Saner.
-The current Director of Assessments is Tijs Creutzberg.
+All CCA assessments are published and made available to the public free of charge in English and French.

 Reports

 The first report of the CCA, The State of Science and Technology in Canada, was released September 12, 2006.
 Since then, the CCA has published over 50 additional assessments.

 In January 2023, the CCA published Fault Lines, a report prepared for Innovation, Science and Economic Development Canada (ISED) by the organization's Expert Panel on the Socioeconomic Impacts of Science and Health Misinformation.
 The report provides an analysis of the landscape of "misinformation" and "disinformation" during the COVID-19 pandemic in Canada, suggesting that the vaccine hesitancy experienced by 2.3 million Canadians led to at least 2,800 deaths and $300 million in hospital expenses.
 Funding for the report was provided by the Government of Canada.